kyma-project/cli/docs/user/gen-docs/kyma_alpha_app_push.md

-      --dockerfile-context string          Context path for building Dockerfile (defaults to the current working directory) --expose                             Creates an APIRule for the app --image string                       Name of the image to deploy --istio-inject                       Enables Istio for the app
+      --dockerfile-context string          Context path for building Dockerfile (defaults to the current working directory) --expose                             Creates an APIRule for the app --image string                       Name of the image to deploy --image-pull-secret string           Name of the secret with credentials for a Kuberentes to pull image --istio-inject                       Enables Istio for the app
       --mount-config stringArray           Mounts ConfigMap content to the /bindings/configmap-<CONFIGMAP_NAME> path (default "[]")
       --mount-secret stringArray           Mounts Secret content to the /bindings/secret-<SECRET_NAME> path (default "[]")